Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Heterogeneous Channel Filter - A Closed Form Algorithm

-These equations are the basis of the original linear-Gaussian CF \cite{grime_data_1994}, which explicitly tracks the `common information' vector and matrix $(\zeta_c, \Lambda_c)$, describing the pdf over $\chi$ conditioned on the common data between communicating pairs of agents $i$ and $j$ ($Z^-_i\cap Z^-_j$) in tree-structured communication networks.
+These equations are the basis of the original linear-Gaussian CF \cite{grime_data_1994}, which explicitly tracks the `common information' vector and matrix $(\zeta_c^{ij}, \Lambda_c^{ij})$, describing the pdf over $\chi$ conditioned on the common data between communicating pairs of agents $i$ and $j$ ($p_c^{ij}(\chi|Z^{i,-}\cap Z^{j,-})$) in an undirected acyclic communication graph.

-Define $\Bar{\zeta}^f_X$ and $\Bar{\Lambda}^f_{XX}$ to be the \emph{fused} marginal information vector and matrix, respectively, over the common target random state $X$ corresponding to $p_f(X)$, represented in information form.
-Without loss of generality, the fused marginal information vector and matrix can be achieved by using different fusion methods, exact and approximate (CI \cite{julier_non-divergent_1997} for example).
+Define $\Bar{\zeta}_{\chi_C^{ij},f}$ and $\Bar{\Lambda}_{\chi_C^{ij}\chi_C^{ij},f}$ to be the \emph{fused} marginal information vector and matrix, respectively, over the common random state $\chi_C^{ij}$ between agents $i$ and $j$, corresponding to $p_f(\chi_C^{ij}|Z^+)$, represented in information form.
+Without loss of generality, the fused marginal information vector and matrix can be achieved using different fusion methods, exact and approximate (CI \cite{julier_non-divergent_1997} for example).
 This paper restricts attention to the CF for exact fusion.
-Then using (\ref{eq:CFequation}), the fused marginal information vector and matrix for Gaussian distributions is given by
+Then by using (\ref{eq:CFequation}), the fused marginal information vector and matrix for Gaussian distributions are given by